 A design team may be indifferent to the component packaging, other than pricing.
 However, it may create excess complexity for the assembly within manufacturing.
 Work with your CM to understand how the component packaging form can reduce costs due to the ease of use on their pick-and-place machinery.
 A non-standard packaging may require more handling or push the CM to use a less efficient or costlier older piece of equipment.

 Although tape and reel is often the most common packaging, some older vintage analog components may still only be offered in a tube format.
 Larger and more sophisticated semiconductors may also only be offered in trays.
 Understand the impact on your manufacturing facility for these design and ordering tradeoffs.

-Before handing over a new design to a CM for production, consider all avenues for cost reduction during the design phase.
+Before handing over new engineering designs to a CM for production, consider all avenues for cost reduction during the design phase.
 While PCB layout is typically first to be considered for lower costs, there are also many options to review for the BOM and its procurement.
 There may be some tradeoffs for cost vs. performance.
 These are the proper discussions to have with the design team to ensure that the system is not over-designed, but optimized for what the market will support.
 This will allow the maximum flexibility for efficiencies during the course of manufacturing.
 For more information, view Designs for Reduced Costs – Supply Chain.